-Mid-Atlantic Christian University uses video surveillance and building shut down policies to provide after-hours security.
-Between 8:00 am and 5:00 pm weekdays, the Student Life Office responds to security concerns.
-Staff/Faculty/RA's have authority to enforce campus safety policies, to request identification of any person on campus, and to escort unauthorized persons from campus if necessary.
+Mid-Atlantic Christian University uses video surveillance and building shutdown policies to provide after-hours security.
+Between 8:00 am and 5:00 pm on weekdays, the Student Life Office responds to security concerns.
+Staff/Faculty/RA's have the authority to enforce campus safety policies, to request identification of any person on campus, and to escort unauthorized persons from campus if necessary.
 The Elizabeth City Police Department will be contacted by MACU personnel to detain persons in violation of the law, and to fulfill such other responsibilities as may be required.

-During new student orientation, crime prevention is addressed through a review of precautions necessary to provide for one's personal safety and well-being as the student handbook is explained.
+During new student orientation, crime prevention is addressed by reviewing precautions necessary to provide for one's personal safety and well-being, as the student handbook is explained.
 Residence hall programs also cover the topic of crime prevention as it relates to campus housing and safety procedures.
 The residence halls and other campus buildings have an announced closing hour during the year.
-Any exceptions to these times must be approved by the Student Life Office in advance of a scheduled event.
-Occupants of the residence halls are issued keys which access the main lobby door and the individual room.
-For additional assistance the resident must contact the Resident Hall Director to be admitted to the hall.
+The Student Life Office must approve any exceptions to these times in advance of a scheduled event.
+Occupants of the residence halls are issued keys that access the main lobby door and the individual room.
+For additional assistance, the resident must contact the Resident Hall Director to be admitted to the hall.
 All residents must be prepared to provide proper identification upon request of a college official.
-Residence Halls receive 24 hour video surveillance.
+Residence Halls receive 24-hour video surveillance.

 In compliance with the federal Campus Sex Crime Prevention Act, members of the campus community may obtain from the Student Life Office information regarding known sex offenders that are employed by or are students of Mid-Atlantic Christian University.
 There are no known individuals that fit into either category at this time.
-Students are also encouraged to become familiar with https://sexoffender.ncsbi.gov/ which lists all known sex offenders in the immediate area.
+Students are also encouraged to become familiar with https://sexoffender.ncsbi.gov/, which lists all known sex offenders in the immediate area.

-In case of a sexual assault, the victim is advised to report the incident immediately to the Student Life office comprised of the following authority figures: the Vice President for Student Services, Campus Counselor, Resident Hall Director, Campus Minister, or RA's.
-The assault should also be reported by the victim to the Elizabeth City Police Department for criminal investigation.
-The university will provide reasonable assistance to students who request such assistance in filing a report on or off campus.
+In case of a sexual assault, the victim is advised to report the incident immediately to the Student Life office comprised of the following authority figures: Title IX Coordinator, Vice President for Student Services, Campus Counselor, Student Life Director, Resident Hall Director, or RA's.
+The victim should also report the assault to the Elizabeth City Police Department for criminal investigation.
+The university will provide reasonable assistance to students who request assistance filing a report on or off campus.
 Medical treatment is advised at an area hospital in order to preserve evidence that may be needed in the investigation.
 Services may also be obtained through the Albemarle Hopeline of Elizabeth City by calling the 24 Crisis line at (252) 338-3011.

-When it is determined a sexual assault has occurred, the person or persons responsible will face campus disciplinary proceedings in accordance with the university disciplinary guidelines and appropriate sanctions will be imposed upon a finding of guilt.
+When it is determined that a sexual assault has occurred, the person or persons responsible will face campus disciplinary proceedings in accordance with the university disciplinary guidelines, and appropriate sanctions will be imposed upon a finding of guilt.
 Possible sanctions include mandatory treatment and suspension or expulsion.
-The University will cooperate fully with law enforcement agencies in any investigation and prosecution of offenders who will be subject to all applicable legal sanctions under local, state, or federal laws.
+The University will cooperate fully with law enforcement agencies in investigating and prosecuting offenders who will be subject to all applicable legal sanctions under local, state, or federal laws.
 Counseling support services will be extended to the victim.
-Information relative to the outcome of the case will be provided to the accused and the accuser.
+Information relative to the case outcome will be provided to the accused and the accuser.
 The University will also offer assistance in making necessary changes in classes, housing, or other such arrangements as may be appropriate to enable the student to continue in school in cases of an alleged assault.
 Education programs on rape awareness programs are held in residence halls during the course of the school year.